Frequently Asked Questions

 Q: Why should I purchase an Ice Park membership?

 A: The Ice Park’s very existence depends on donations and membership to operate.
 As a member you help us maintain and operate this amazing resource.
 Believe it or not, thousands of hours go into the Park well before it opens each year.
 Your membership not only helps us make ice, but also helps us expand terrain, maintain anchors and improve operational efficiencies, to ensure that you have a world class venue to climb in.
 Not to mention Ice Park members get some pretty awesome discounts around Ouray!
+Click here to become a member today :)

 Q: Where can I purchase an Ice Park Membership?